SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * pathwide, pathnarrow - no designation; wide or narrow
 * steps - no designation; steps

+The MinZoom on each of these is broadly appropriate to the road type, varying from 3 for motorways to 12 to paths.

+Genuine highway areas are handled via "land1", not here.
+For some highway types that are closed ways, "area" needs to be checked to choose which layer something should be processed as.

 ### name

 The value of the OSM name tag, after postprocessing to e.g. put in brackets if not signed.

 ### edge

-This will be "sidewalk", "verge" or unset.
+This will be "sidewalk", "verge", "ford" or unset.
 Designed to influence the rendering on major road types.

+### bridge

+A boolean value set to true if a bridge.

+### tunnel

+A boolean value set to true if a tunnel.

+### access

+Set to "no" if access=no.

 ## "waterway"